kyisaiah47/meditongue-web/README.md

-# meditongue — Offline Medical Translator & Advisor (MVP)
+# MediTongue — Offline Medical Translator & Advisor (MVP)

 > **Categories:** Best Local Agent, For Humanity
 > **One‑liner:** A fully offline, glossary‑aware medical translator that runs locally on your machine.
 No cloud required.